Walk-in Application Intakes are held every Wednesday (except on holidays) from 9:00 am- 3:00 pm at HJS Head Start (336 East 3900 South).

 Head Start had established strong partnerships in the community.
 Collaborations between community agencies plays a crucial role in the comprehensive services that Head Start provides children and their families.
 Many families are simply unaware of the resources our community has to offer in adult education, social services, and counseling, to name just a few.
 By helping to provide access to these community resources, Head Start gives families a way to reach out and develop the foundations they need to reach their goals.
 These strong community partnerships ensure a seamless delivery of services to families and help avoid the obstacles that often play a large role in the cycle of poverty.

 Head Start is available to children in Utah who turn 3 or 4 by September 1, 2016.
 Priority is given to families who have children with disabilities or whose income is within the Federal Poverty Guidelines.
 If you are over-income and do not qualify, you will be asked for further information.

 Head Start is an equal opportunity program and does not discriminate against race, religion, or sex.
 Utah Community Action does not deny placement on the basis of a disability or its severity to any child.
 We do not provide transportation for students, however, assistance with carpooling or bus/TRAX vouchers can be made available.

 If you have questions, please call the Head Start hotline at 801-972-2337 or e-mail us at email@example.com.

 Si tiene alguna pregunta, por favor llame a la línea de ayuda al 801-972-2337 o escríbanos a firstname.lastname@example.org

 >> Looking for Head Start in Tooele?
 Call 435-882-6743.

-If you are interested in having your child participate in Head Start, please complete the 2016-17 Application and Medical History forms and bring them to your local Head Start office on one of our upcoming registration days (see our calendar here).
+If you are interested in having your child participate in Head Start or Early Head Start, please complete the 2016-17 Online Application forms:

 Please bring the following documents with you to enroll in Head Start: